Essentials of Assessment

 The rehabilitation physician and team play a significant role in minimizing complications:

-- Early mobilization: Minimize deconditioning and its associated effects on fatigue, orthostatic hypotension, and endurance.
+- Early mobilization: Minimizing deconditioning and its associated effects on fatigue, orthostatic hypotension, and endurance.

-- Evaluation and treatment of dysphagia: Dysphagia is common and is a risk factor for pneumonia.
-A formal swallowing assessment is essential for determination of appropriate diet to minimize risk of aspiration; aspiration is missed on bedside swallow study in 40-60% of patients.
+- Evaluation and treatment of dysphagia: Dysphagia is common and increases risk of pneumonia.
+A formal swallowing assessment is standard of care for determination of the safest diet consistency/texture to minimize risk of aspiration; aspiration is missed on bedside swallow study in 40-60% of patients.
 Screening should be performed before any oral intake.
 Dynamic instrumental assessment with a videofluoroscopy swallowing study (VFSS) or fiberoptic endoscopic evaluation of swallowing (FEES) can help guide rehabilitative techniques.

-- Nutrition status: Adequate nutritional status, including adequate hydration, should be ensured by monitoring daily intake assessment, body weight, calorie count, and laboratory tests, such as albumin or prealbumin.
+- Nutrition status: Adequate nutritional status, including adequate hydration, should be ensured by monitoring intake (consider formal calorie counts), body weight, and laboratory tests (e.g., albumin or prealbumin).

 - Blood glucose levels: Monitor for at least 72 hours post-stroke.
 Hyperglycemia or hypoglycemia should be treated adequately.
 Blood glucose should be maintained between 110-180 mg/dl with a mean of 140 mg/dl.

-- Blood pressure management1,12,13: There is controversy about optimal blood pressure levels in the acute stage and concern about adverse effect on collateral circulation in the brain with excessive, rapid lowering of blood pressure.
-Malignant hypertension needs to be treated.
+- Blood pressure management21,22,25–27: There is controversy about optimal blood pressure levels in the acute stage and concern about adverse effect on collateral circulation in the brain with rapid lowering of blood pressure.
+It is reasonable to restart or initiate antihypertensives during acute hospitalization with pressures greater than 140/90mmg HG and it is suggested that lowering blood pressure no more than 15% during the first 24 hours is reasonable when values are significantly elevated (greater than or equal t o220/120mmHG).

 - Deep vein thrombosis (DVT) prophylaxis: Preventative measures include early mobilization, pharmacological prophylaxis with subcutaneous heparin or low molecular weight heparin (unless contraindicated), and pneumatic compression devices or graduated compression stockings.
 An inferior vena cava filter may be considered in patients at risk for pulmonary embolism if anticoagulation is contraindicated.